 An Outstanding Value

-- For the sixth consecutive year, U.S. News & World Report has listed Scranton among the nation's "best values."
+- For the ninth consecutive year, U.S. News & World Report has listed Scranton among the nation's "best values."

 - The University is listed among the 198 colleges in the nation included in the 11th edition of Barron's Best Buys in College Education.